georgercarder/filecoin_notes/README.md

 **retrievability** A scheme supports retrievability, if it is possible for V to extract and reconstruct D merely by issueing many challenges c to P and aggregating corresponding proofs pi^c, see PoRet.

 **dynamic** A PoS scheme is dynamic if it enables the user V to dynamically update data D to D' stored at server P, to support mutable data without requiring a completely new setup.
 Dynamic PoS schemes are useful in Cloud Storage settings, and systems with large, frequently mutable data, without need for version history.

+**non-outsourceable** A scheme is non-outsourceable if P cannot outsource her work to some other prover P' (storage, work, proof-generation) and convince V that P did the work.
+Non-outsourceable schemes are useful in Cloud computing, Cryptocurrencty, and Decentralized Storage Network settings, where P may be rewareded for providing space, and the users or V wish to ensure P is actually providing the service.